bw-sleeptracker/back-end/README.md

 #### GET

 * Requires user to be logged in
-* Returns a JSON object containing all sleep month log data for a user by user Id ordered by date
+* Returns an array containing all sleep month log data for a user by user Id ordered by date